dvreeze/yaidom4j/README.md

         .flatMap(e -> e.childElementStream(hasName(ns, "Title")))
         .map(ElementApi::text)
         .toList();

+// [National Geographic, Newsweek]
 ```

 As shown above, XML querying in yaidom4j is *Java Stream processing*.
 It's just that yaidom4j adds
 *intermediate operations* corresponding to XPath axes, except that these operations return streams
 of element nodes, instead of streams of arbitrary nodes.

+The same querying stream pipeline above (but with different imports and bootstrapping, of course)
-The querying stream pipeline works for multiple yaidom4j element implementations, and not just for
+works for multiple yaidom4j element implementations, and not just for the default immutable DOM
-the default immutable DOM implementation.
+implementation.

 ## Characteristics of yaidom4j